-3. Set the PROXYJOBSUBMISSION enabled, you must run Moab as a TORQUE manager or operator.
+3. Set the PROXYJOBSUBMISSION on page 535 flag.
+With PROXYJOBSUBMISSION enabled, you must run Moab as a TORQUE manager or operator.
 Verify that other users can submit jobs using msub.
 Moab, as a non-root user, should still be able to submit jobs to TORQUE and synchronize job IDs.